icsm-au/ntv2_transformations_documentation/ntv2_transformations_plugin_docs.md

 ### Support

 If you're having trouble with this plugin, you can find support through the community at [GIS StackExchange](gis.stackexchange.com).
 If there are bugs or problems with the plugin, you can raise an issue against the [project on GitHub](https://github.com/NaturalGIS/ntv2_transformations).

 ### Manually installing the transformation files

 If you want to manually install the transformation files, you can do it as follows:
  * Navigate to the ICSM GitHub repository for the transformation files, and download all the '.gsb' files: https://github.com/icsm-au/transformation_grids
- * Copy these files into the following folder: ~/.qgis2/python/plugins/ntv2_transformations/grids/ *Note: This .qgis directory is in your home/User directory.*
+ * Copy these files into the following folder: ~/.qgis2/python/plugins/ntv2_transformations/grids/ *Note: This .qgis directory is in your home or User directory, depending on your platform, and may be hidden.*